sams4566/football-news/README.md

 #### Epic 3: Create Comment
   - User Story 1: Comment on an article
-    - Task 1: Create comment model that is linked to the Article model
+    - Task 1: Create comment data model that is linked to the article data model
     - Task 2: Create a form that allows users to comment on an individual article
   - User Story 2: Modify and display comments
     - Task 1: Add to the view article function an iteration that displays existing comments
     - Task 2: Create function that allows users to delete their comments

 ### Story points
-Below is a diagram that shows the user stories for the projects timebox and breaks down the number of story points allocated to each:
+- Below is a diagram that shows the user stories for the projects timebox and breaks down the number of story points allocated to each:

 ![Story points](https://github.com/sams4566/)

 ## Data Model
 ### Schema
   - The below database diagram shows the breakdown of my database which helped me to work out the layout of the site and how to structure my python functions.
-  - The flow from category to article to comment meant that the functions I created had a logical flow making it easier for those trying to decipher the code.
+  - The flow from category to article to comment meant that the functions I created had a logical flow alongside making it easier for those trying to decipher the code.
-  - For the database I used ‘postgres’ on Heroku and for the local host ‘sqlite3’.
+  - For the production database I used ‘postgres’ on Heroku and for the local database I used ‘sqlite3’.

 ![Schema](https://github.com/sams4566/)